hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 The syntax for `grep` is as follows: `grep  search_term  filename`.
 The pattern that we want to search is specified in `search_term` slot, and the file we want to search within is specified in the `filename` slot.
 Let's give it a try by searching the FASTQ files in the `raw_fastq` directory.

 FASTQ files contain the sequencing reads (nucleotide sequences) output from a sequencing facility.
 Each sequencing read in a FASTQ file is associated with four lines, with the first line (header line) always starting with an `@` symbol.
-A whole fastq record for a single read should appear similar to the following:
+A whole FASTQ record for a single read should appear similar to the following:

 	@HWI-ST330:304:H045HADXX:1:1101:1111:61397
 	CACTTGTAAGGGCAGGCCCCCTTCACCCTCCCGCTCCTGGGGGANNNNNNNNNNANNNCGAGGCCCTGGGGTAGAGGGNNNNNNNNNNNNNNGATCTTGG